PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dual-statistics InstanceNorm result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Very-late dual-statistics InstanceNorm result retention implementation checkpoint

+The second of the three direct production calls now retains its unchanged one- counter dictionary as `_very_late_instancenorm_dualstats_stats`.
+The first terminal direct call remains raw, the third retains `_pre_terminal_affine_instancenorm_dualstats_stats`, and the nested convergence call continues to consume its counter from the shared graph index.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key result schema, rewrite guards, positive-only pruning, GraphIndex/LayoutState/candidate/max-rewrite controls, callback arguments, pass order, captured very-late residual predecessor, following singleton consecutive-Reshape cluster, other occurrence forms, dependencies, diagnostics, and TensorFlow behavior.
+The retained value has no consumer and triggers no additional graph work.

+The first broad implementation run found one stale structural contract:
+`test_singleton_consecutive_preserves_both_main_boundaries` required the
+cluster predecessor to be `ast.Expr`.
+The production assignment was correct;
+the test now requires `ast.Assign`, the exact `_very_late_instancenorm_dualstats_stats` target, and the unchanged owner call.
+The singleton runner and all other production boundaries remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- stale boundary contract alone: `1 passed in 0.52s`
+- dual-statistics/residual indexed owners, direct/nested occurrence accounting,
+  singleton orchestration, terminal/final boundaries, architecture, and pass- efficiency gate: `686 passed in 20.88s`
+- branch-changed broad suite plus both indexed owners, singleton orchestration, occurrence accounting, terminal/final boundaries, architecture, and pass- efficiency coverage: `1422 passed in 24.93s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the three production occurrences of `_run_singleton_consecutive_reshape_pass_cluster()`: the first model-level call after `_very_late_instancenorm_dualstats_stats` is raw, the second model-level call destructures its three ordered results, and the conditional fallback call is raw.
+Establish whether all three child dictionaries form complete mutation evidence before selecting any new observation point.
+Commit and push only; do not create, reopen, or update a pull request.